MicrosoftDocs/learn/learn-pr/advocates/authoring-arm-templates/includes/9-Template-functions-Exercise.md

-#### Add functions to your template.

-At the end of the previous tutorial, your template had the following JSON code in it:
+At the end of the previous exercise, your template had the following JSON code in it:

 :::code language="JSON" source="../samples/exercise3-parameter-sku.json":::